 \section{Conclusion}

-This paper introduced \textsc{FairDP}, a novel mechanism that, for the first time, ensures both differential privacy and certified group fairness, while sustaining superior model performance. \textsc{FairDP} provides a comprehensive understanding of the influence of noise on model fairness.
-Besides the theoretical analysis, the paper examined the empirical certification bounds and showed that \textsc{FairDP} offers enhanced trade-offs among model utility, privacy, and fairness, outperforming an array of baselines.
+This paper introduces \textsc{FairDP}, a novel mechanism that achieves certified group fairness while preserving DP and sustaining high model utility.
+Departing from existing mechanisms, the key ideas of \textsc{FairDP} are fairness-aware DP training and Monte Carlo approximation for fairness certification in the inference time, resulting in a rigorous privacy guarantee and fairness certification.
+Therefore, \textsc{FairDP} provides a comprehensive understanding of the influence of DP-preserving noise on model fairness guarantees and derives tight fairness certification by leveraging the DP-preserving noise.
+Our extensive experimental results showed that \textsc{FairDP} enhances the trade-off among model utility, privacy, and fairness, outperforming an array of baselines on benchmark datasets.